 The Big Bang Theory is one of the most popular television sitcoms of the late 2000s and 2010s.
-Like similar modern shows such as How I Met Your Mother (2005-2014) and Modern Family (2009-present), it represents a shift in mainstream television portrayals of modern America, including its emphasis on pop culture references, scientific research, higher education, and social media-oriented, urban lifestyles.
+Like similar modern shows such as How I Met Your Mother (2005-2014) and Modern Family (2009-2020), it represents a shift in mainstream television portrayals of modern America, including its emphasis on pop culture references, scientific research, higher education, and social media-oriented, urban lifestyles.
 The Big Bang Theory feels like a relic of a bygone era in other ways, however, with respect to its technical execution, style of humor, and controversial depiction of cultural stereotypes.
 Its rapid spike in popularity following its debut season may be attributed to its traditionalist niche (niche is the wrong word, but allow me to explain…) among the rise of epic, long-form storytelling on channels like HBO, Starz, AMC, and streaming services such as Netflix.

 Regardless of whether one classifies The Big Bang Theory (henceforth, BBT) as more classical or innovative, the show’s cultural impact is perhaps most interesting for the mixed reception its subject-matter has garnered, namely its depiction of nerd, geek, or comic book-fan stereotypes.
 Any popular or mainstream property invites contrarian backlash sooner or later, but is the controversy over BBT’s portrayal of “nerd culture” warranted, and if so, does it stretch in a meaningful way beyond contrarianism?